rob-blackbourn/jetblack-options/README.md

 numeric_delta = ng.delta(is_call, S, K, T, r, b, v)
 ```

-## Probability Distributions

-Many option pricing formula require probability distribution functions.
-Sample
-implementations are provided, but where possible the standard library
-`statistics.NormalDist` is used.

-Algorithms taking probability functions should provide these as optional
-arguments to allow the testing framework to establish the sensitivity to
-different implementations.

 ## Vectors

 The code has been written without dependencies to keep the implementation clean.